Common Lisp the Language, 2nd Edition

 declarations appearing before the main body.
 (This is consistent with

-the treatment of initialization forms in let
+the treatment of initialization forms in let.)
+For

-, however, the bodies of the locally defined macro
+macrolet, however, the bodies of the locally defined macro

 expander functions are not included in the scope of pervasive